 Russo converted England's first.
 Then up stepped Filippa Angeldal, and Hannah Hampton saved.
 Lauren James was England's next penalty taker, and her attempt was also saved by Sweden 'keeper Jennifer Falk.
 Julia Zigiotti Olme then blasted her spot-kick into the roof of the net to even up the scores.

-Beth Mead stepped up, and she too had her shot saved, before Magdalena Eriksson hit the post with her attempt.
-Alex Greenwood then put her shot straight down the middle for Falk to save yet again, and Chelsea's Nathalie Bjorn then converted her penalty to put Sweden in the driving seat.
+Beth Mead stepped up, and she too had her shot saved, before former Blue Magdalena Eriksson hit the post with her attempt.
+Greenwood then put her shot down the middle for Falk to save yet again, and Chelsea's Nathalie Bjorn then converted her penalty to put Sweden in the driving seat.

 Grace Clinton stepped up for the Lionesses, and her rolled attempt was saved by Falk.
-Hampton tipped Sofia Jakobsson's penalty onto the post, meaning it was 2-2 after six penalties each.
+But Hampton tipped Sofia Jakobsson's penalty onto the post, meaning it was still 2-2 after six penalties each.

-After a calamity of errors, the poise of Lucy Bronze shone through.
+After a calamity of errors, the poise of Bronze shone through.
 The Blues star, in her seventh major tournament, emphatically converted her spot-kick.
-It was now all down to Smilla Holmberg.
-The 18-year-old put her penalty over the bar and England were through to the semi-final.
+It was now all down to Holmberg.
+However, the 18-year-old put her penalty over the bar and England were through to the semi-final.
 Just.

-Unfortunately, England's win means Chelsea duo Nathalie Bjorn and Johanna Rytting Kaneryd are now heading home from the tournament after some impressive displays.
+Unfortunately, England's win means Chelsea duo Bjorn and Rytting Kaneryd are now heading home from the tournament after some impressive displays from our pair.